litestar-org/litestar/docs/usage/6-dependency-injection.md

 In the above example, the route handler function `my_route_handler` has four different dependencies injected into it as kwargs.

-## DI Pre-requisites and Scope
+## Pre-requisites and Scope

 The pre-requisites for dependency injection are these:

-1. dependencies must be callables (sync or async functions or methods).
+1. dependencies must be callables (sync or async).
 2. dependencies can receive kwargs and a `self` arg but not other args.
 3. the kwarg name and the dependency key must be identical.
 4. the dependency must be declared using the `Provide` class.
 5. the dependency must be in the _scope_ of the handler function.

 What is _scope_ in this context?
 Dependencies are **isolated** to the context in which they are declared.
-Thus, in the above example, the `local_dependency` can only be accessed within the specific router handler for which it was declared;
+Thus, in the above example, the `local_dependency` can only be accessed within the specific route handler on which it was declared;
 The `controller_dependency` is available only for route handlers on that specific controller; And the router dependencies are available only to the route handlers registered on that particular router.
 Only the `app_dependencies` are available to all route handlers.